-Basically they were all “nimrods,” but not in the way you think.
+Basically they were all “nimrods,” like the expedition name would suggest, but not in the way you think.

 The polar expedition itself is named for Shackleton’s hand picked ship, the Nimrod, a reference to Nimrod, the biblical figure and “mighty hunter before the Lord” from the Book of Genesis.
 Nimrod was an older boat and needed work, but Shackleton had little recourse with limited funds.
 He would eventually praise the small schooner as “sturdy” and “reliable.”

-In 1940, the cartoon character Bugs Bunny is credited with changing the meaning of the word.
-During a short titled “A Wild Hare,” Bugs called his nemesis Elmer Fudd a “poor little nimrod,” a sarcastic reference to Fudd’s lack of skills as a hunter.
-Bugs was the one being hunted.
-Most children didn’t get it and Nimrod became synonymous with a bumbling fool, like Fudd’s character.
+During a short titled “A Wild Hare,” Bugs called his nemesis Elmer Fudd a “poor little nimrod,” a reference to Fudd’s lack of skills as a hunter.
+Bugs sarcasm was evident, but most children didn’t get it.
+Nimrod, the word, soon became synonymous with a bumbling fool, like Fudd’s character.